wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ### Optimized - `-O2`/`-O3`

-At -O2 we will see that clang finds that it can use the SSE-registers to copy the data and gives us a huge speadup at the cost of roughly 2.5x the codesize.
+At -O2 we will see that clang finds that it can use the SSE-registers to copy the data and gives us a huge speedup at the cost of roughly 2.5x the code size.
 Huge in this case is 9600 us vs 310 us, i.e. near 31 times faster!

 If we look at the generated assembly we can see that the meat-and-potatoes of this function just falls down to copying the data with SSE vector-registers + a preamble that handles all bytes that are not an even multiple of 16, i.e. can't be handled by the vector registers.